 • Most organizations underestimate the complexity of EIM and the difficulty in establishing it.

-• EIM requires significant cultural changes and can be a very challenging effort.
+• EIM requires significant cultural changes and can be a very challenging.

 • EIM can be accomplished and has been successful implemented at many different types of organizations.